Get

 We give this PrettyLitter a rating of 4.9 out of 5.

 PrettyLitter is renowned for its ability to catch health problems early.
-It changes colors based on the pH of your cat’s urine, allowing you to potentially catch health problems just as they start.
-It does this quite well and this feature is largely why most cat owners decide to purchase it.
+It changes colors based on your cat’s urine pH, allowing you to catch health problems just as they start.
+It does this quite well, and this feature is largely why most cat owners decide to purchase it.

-Cats are notorious for hiding their symptoms and illnesses.
-It isn’t unusual for a cat to act completely fine until something is really wrong.
+Cats are notorious for hiding their signs and illnesses.
+It is not unusual for a cat to act completely fine until something is really wrong.
 Cats have an instinct to hide their distress.
-While this helps them in the wild, it also means that we may not know when to seek veterinary care.
+While this helps them survive in the wild, it also means that we may not know when to seek veterinary care.

 PrettyLitter is an attempt to resolve this problem.
-This cat litter goes a step beyond average cat litters by detecting chemicals in your feline’s urine.
+This cat litter goes a step beyond by detecting chemical parameter changes in your feline’s urine.
 Some of these chemicals are connected to specific health problems.
-If the litter is designed to change color in reaction to acidity in your feline’s litter, letting you know when there may be a potential problem.
+The litter is designed to change color in reaction to pH changes or the presence of iron in your feline’s litter, letting you know when there may be a potential problem.

 This cat litter is a step beyond others.
-There is nothing else currently like it on the market.
-Still, that doesn’t make it the best option for all homes.
+Still, that does not make it the best option for all homes.
 Keep reading below for our complete review of this unique cat litter.

 At a Glance: PrettyLitter Cat Litter Option